CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN OF TOMORROW TOGETHER

 Please contact us via email@example.com.

-WHY THE DUAL-PURPOSE CHICKEN AND NOT THE IN-OVO-TECHNOLOGY PRESENTS A CHANCE TO FURTHER SHARPEN THE PROFIL OF THE ORGANIC SECTOR
+WHY THE DUAL-PURPOSE CHICKEN AND NOT THE IN-OVO-TECHNOLOGY PRESENTS A CHANCE TO FURTHER SHARPEN THE PROFILE OF THE ORGANIC SECTOR

 For years, and as a solution for the killing of chicks, in-egg sex determination has been a point of discussion.
 It is foreseeable that this technology will establish itself in the marketplace. ÖTZ, “Organic Animal Breeding Ltd.” opposes sex determination as an industry solution for organic agriculture and commits itself to the sensible rearing of the roosters.

-- As an integral part of the ecological cycle and as a holistic approach, the rooster should be viewed as a product and as well as the eggs included in the marketing concept.
+- As an integral part of the ecological cycle and as a holistic approach, the rooster should be like the eggs included in the marketing concept.

 - The in-egg-technology reinforces the current dependency of organic farming on the conventional breeders.